dhara-patel-2354/My-maps/README.md

 Most mapping apps are built for navigation.
 MyMaps is built for **memory**.

-There's no easy way to annotate a map with personal context — why a place matters, when you visited, or what it meant.
-MyMaps solves this by combining interactive Google Maps with a personal cloud database, letting users pin locations with custom notes, colors, and timestamps — organized into named trip collections.
+There's no easy way to annotate a map with personal context. why a place matters, when you visited, or what it meant.
+MyMaps solves this by combining interactive Google Maps with a personal cloud database, letting users pin locations with custom notes, colors, and timestamps  organized into named trip collections.

 Built as my first solo Android project to learn the full mobile stack: UI layout, Activity lifecycle, cloud architecture, and auth security.